Charlotte leaders seek calm amid protests over fatal police shooting of black man

 The incident quickly drew national attention in the wake of police shootings of black men, which has led to protests from Ferguson, Mo., to Tulsa, Okla., and spawned the Black Lives Matter movement.

 “This is a very difficult situation for everyone involved,” Mayor Jennifer Roberts said at a Wednesday news conference.
+“I’d like to ask people to wait until all information is available.”
 She expressed the city’s condolences to Scott’s family and concern for the injured officers.

 The chain of events began around 4 p.m.
-Tuesday, when police began searching in the University City area for someone who had an outstanding warrant at The Village at College Downs complex on Old Concord Road, CMPD Chief Kerr Putney said.
+Tuesday, when police were conducting a search for someone who had an outstanding warrant at The Village at College Downs complex on Old Concord Road, CMPD Chief Kerr Putney said.

+Scott was not the person they were looking for but saw him in his car in the apartment complex.

+Police saw Scott get out of the car then get back in.
+They observed he had a handgun, approached the car and ordered him to drop the weapon.

 A woman who said she is Scott’s daughter said on a live-streamed video that Scott was unarmed, sitting in his car reading a book and waiting for the school bus to drop off his son.
 The video, viewed more than half a million times, elevated the incident to a national stage within hours.